bstavel/dictator_data_analysis/README.md

 | side_chosen | |
 | RT | |

+Z-scoring HG?

 ## Regressions-- Corrections, Significance Thresholds, CV, etc

+### Individual regressions

+Some cut off for number of epochs an electrode has to be active for it to count as an encoding electrode.
+In OFC-DM paper it was 5 epochs.

+Use permuted nul distribution?

+### Model selection

 Looks like I&Z were using stepwise methods for their regressions.
 The scripts are easy to adapt for our purposes, but if we choose to deviate from his methods here are some other options: